sonic-net/SONiC/doc/voq/lag_hld.md

    Slot1|Asic0|PortChannel001
 ```

 The lag members of the local LAG use local port ids.
 Any member addition/removal members to a local LAG is written to the SYSTEM_LAG_MEMBER_TABLE in centralized database CHASSIS_DB.
-For lag members of system lags, the system lag name and system port alias of the local port members are used as the key.
+The system port alias of the lag member is used when to represent a lag member in the SYSTEM_LAG_MEMBER_TABLE.

 **Remote LAG**: To create LAG corresponding to a LAG on another asic, the system_lag_id will be from corresponding entry in the SYSTEM_LAG_TABLE from CHASSIS_APP_DB.
 The Lag members for a remote LAG will be specified using the OID of the corresponding system port objects.

 Changes in orchagent/portsorch include:
  * Port structure enhancement to store the system lag info such as system lag name (alias), system lag id and switch_id.
- * Getting a chassis wide unique system_lag_id from centralized databse using lua script that can do atomic allocation/deallocation of system_lag_id globally
+ * Getting a chassis wide unique system_lag_id from centralized database using lua script that can do atomic allocation/deallocation of system_lag_id globally
  * Subscribing to SYSTEM_LAG_TABLE and SYSTEM_LAG_MEMBER_TABLE from CHASSIS_APP_DB
  * Enhancements to lag and lag member processing tasks to process the entries from above mentioned tables in addition to processing LAG_TABLE and LAG_MEMBER_TABLE from local APP_DB.
 Same APIs are used for processing both local and remote LAGs with minor modifications
  * Lag creation enhancements to send SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute